secure-compilation/SECOMP/README.md

  the buffer-based IO development and the detailed models for the `read` and `write` system calls.

-This branch also contains the recomposition proof.
+This branch also contains the recomposition proof, which is complete.
-The proof is complete.

 File `common/Smallstep.v` contains the definition of the three-way simulation relation (`tsim_properties`), and the proof that it implies preservation